About Club Volleyball

 Please review the Frequently Asking Questions below.

-The terms ‘Club, ‘Rep’, and ‘Competitive’ are interchangeable and while certain sports use the other terms, the sport of volleyball has moved towards the term “Club Team” to describe their competitive teams.
+The terms ‘Club, ‘Rep’, ‘Competitive’, or ‘Travel” are interchangeable and while certain sports use the other terms, the sport of volleyball has moved towards the term “Club Team” to describe their competitive teams.

 • Athletes are permitted to try out for multiple clubs in any area (there is no residency rule), however, once an athlete formally commits to a club, that athlete may no longer attend tryouts or ID clinics with other clubs.